RobertoQSx/About/README.md

 Please note that as of February 2023 I have migrated <a href= "https://robertoqs.org">my website</a> to <a href= "https://srht.site">Sourcehut Pages</a>.
 Thank you.
 <br>

-<i>On Miscellaneous Passages: Translations and Writings<br>
+On Miscellaneous Passages: Translations and Writings.<br>
-De pasajes misceláneos: traducciones y escrituras<br>
+De pasajes misceláneos: traducciones y escrituras.<br>
-Dē locūtiōnibus miscellānīs: conversiōnēs scriptūraeque</i>
+Dē locūtiōnibus miscellānīs: conversiōnēs scriptūraeque.
 </p>

 <h2>Contact</h2>